-17 High Street, the Thomas Lord house (1658) - In 1634 this lot was granted to Robert Lord, one of the settlers of Ipswich, and was deeded to Thomas Lord, a cordwainer who built the early section of this house in 1658.
+17 High Street, the Thomas Lord house (after 1658) - In 1634 this lot was granted to Robert Lord, one of the settlers of Ipswich, and was deeded to Thomas Lord, a cordwainer who built the early section of this house in 1658.
 The oak frame encloses a two-room over-two-room house.
 The saltbox leanto is not integral, indicating that it was added later.

 7 County Street, the Thomas Dennis House (1663) - Shoreborne Wilson, a cooper, built a house and shop on this site about 1660.
 Thomas Dennis, the well-known master joiner, bought the property in 1663.
-The rear ell of the present house dates from that period, The 5-bay front section of the house dates to the 1750's.
+The rear ell of the present house dates from that period, The 5-bay front section of the house dates to the 1750s.

-3 Hovey Street, the John Kendrick house (1665) - John Kenrick, a cooper by trade, owned this lot in 1665,.
+3 Hovey Street, the John Kendrick house - John Kenrick, a cooper by trade, owned this lot in 1665,.
 He and his son sold it to to Thomas Staniford in 1706.
 Structural evidence supports a construction date of about 1670.
 Much of the trim dates from the late 18th or early 19th centuries.

 43 Argilla Road, the Giddings – Burnham house (b 1667) - The earliest section of the Giddings-Burnham House at 43 Argilla Road in Ipswich was built in the mid-17th Century by carpenter George Giddings who immigrated from Norfolk, England.
 The earliest documentation for this property was the deed of sale between George Giddings and his brother-in-law Thomas Burnham in 1667.

-13 High Street, the Joseph Willcomb house (1669) - The earliest section of this house was built by John Edwards, a tailor, who acquired the property in 1668.
-He was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
+13 High Street, the Joseph Willcomb house (1669-1693) - John Edwards, a tailor, acquired the property in 1668.
+The earliest section was built by Edwards or his son when he inherited the property in 1693.
+Edwards was one of several Tithingmen appointed by the Selectmen “to inspect disorderly persons.
 Joseph Willcomb bought the house prior to 1762.

-103 High Street, the Merchant – Choate house (1670) - The building dates to approximately 1670, but the right half may contain timbers from a previous structure on this site which was built in 1639.
+103 High Street, the William Merchant house (1670) - The building dates to approximately 1670, but the right half may contain timbers from a previous structure on this site which was built in 1639.
 That simple story and a half cottage is believed to have been built by William Merchant who arrived in Ipswich with John Winthrop and the first settlers.
 The section on the left was added in 1672.

 82 High Street, the John Brewer house (1680) - John Brewer came to Ipswich with his father Thomas Brewer who is shown living in Ipswich in 1639.
 Town records show that in 1662 the town constables were ordered to pay John Brewer 20 schillings, charges he was due “about constructing the fort”.
 John Brewer Sr. died on June 23, 1684.